 The two brands of ink here are the Dalery-Rowney Calli and the Pelikan Fount India.

-Fount India is very similar to Calli but it is not waterproof.
+Fount India is produced by Pelikan from Germany.
+It's quite similar to Calli but it is not waterproof.
 It's opaque and lightfast.
 I've seen it being wrongly marketed as waterproof on many websites (except Pelikan's).
-The plastic bottle comes with a sucker for sucking ink.
-This ink is made in Germany.
+The plastic bottle comes with a dropper for sucking ink.

 This experiment is set up to test how waterproof they are.
 I've used a water brush without any colour pigment.